treetertot/raytracer/readme.md

 ![](./final/final.png)

-The final render as it appears in the book's source code, with an aspect ratio of 16:9 and 50 samples per ray takes about 11 minutes to render.
+The final render as it appears in the book's source code, with an aspect ratio of 16:9 and 50 samples per ray takes about 4.5 minutes to render.

-This is still slower than the C++ version, which takes about 7 minutes to render a similar scene.
-It's my goal to make my port significantly faster.

 [rotw]: https://raytracing.github.io/books/RayTracingInOneWeekend.html